jordanro/StackOverflow/README.md

  <h3>View Model</h3>

   **QuestionListViewModel:** Supplies the fragment with LiveData of LiveData<PagedList<Question>> retrieved from the QuestionsRepository.
-  Handles refresh and filter switches request delegated fromthe fragment
+  Handles refresh and filter switches request delegated from the fragment

   <h3>View</h3>